Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 # Formatting and Content Planning

 Consistent formatting is an essential part of documentation success.
-It strengthens brand image and improves collaboration between content creation teams and other departments.
+It strengthens the brand image and improves collaboration between content creation teams and other departments.
 Logical organization of contents not only reduces repetitive communications, but guides the audience through what you want them to see.
 This chapter covers Capitalization, Notation, Organization, Punctuation, and Spacing.

 ## **Capitalization**

-There are two types of capitalization: sentence-style and title-style.
-In sentence style capitalization, only the first letter of the first word is capitalized, whereas in title-style capitalization, all first letters are capitalized except for those of articles and short prepositions.
+There are two types of capitalization: sentence style and title style.
+In sentence-style capitalization, only the first letter of the first word is capitalized, whereas in title-style capitalization, all first letters are capitalized except for those of articles and short prepositions.

 ### Dates and Times

-Use 12-hour clock for expression of times.
+Use the 12-hour clock for expression of times.
 Capitalize all letters in **AM**, **PM**, and **UTC**.
 So don't say:

 >Opening hours: Monday to Friday 9:30-12:30, 14:30-18:30 (utc+8)